What started many years ago with a vision is beginning to take shape.

 Plans for the Ho-Chunk Nation to construct and operate a casino in Beloit are beginning to move forward and City of Beloit officials are eager to get the construction underway.

 The Bureau of Indian Affairs (BIA) has recently published a Notice of Availability of a Draft Environmental Impact Statement for the Ho-Chunk Nation Fee-to-Trust and Casino Project.
+If this interest you, we recommend to go here and learn about different casinos in USA.

 The next step is to hold a public hearing on the environmental impact study.